-Enter the command that will run your test suite.
-The command should write a JUnit XML file to the location given in the
+Want to use a custom unit testing framework?
+Choose the "Custom" option and enter the command that will run your test suite.
+This command should write a JUnit XML file to the location given in the

 We provide wrapper scripts for a growing list of frameworks that handle all of this for you.
-Check out the Unit Test documentation for a list of frameworks that are already supported, or contact us at [email protected] if your preferred framework is not listed there so we can discuss the possibilities!
+Contact us at [email protected] if your preferred framework is not listed there so we can discuss the possibilities!

-compile command takes file names as arguments and compiles those files.
-Compiling can be done either in the "Per student setup script", so that compiled files are available in all categories, or in a "Run Program step" so that compilation is being graded too.
+compilecommand takes file names as arguments and compiles those files.
+Compiling can be done either in the "Per student setup script", so that compiled files are available in all categories, or in a "Run Program step" before your Unit Test step.

 For example, to compile all

-.java files in the current directory, including a JUnit version 4 test class, you would run:
+.javafiles in the current directory, including a JUnit version 5 test class, you would run: